What Documents do I Need for the Citizenship Interview

 • If you have been arrested or detained anywhere in the world and no charges were filed: Court-certified arrest report and certified statement from the court or arresting agency that no charges were filed.

-• If you have been arrested or detained and charges were filed or you were convicted: Court-certified arrest reports, charging documents, court dispositions, sentencing record, and evidence that you completed your sentence, such as a probation record
+• If you have been arrested or detained and charges were filed or you were convicted: Court-certified arrest reports, charging documents, court dispositions, sentencing records, and evidence that you completed your sentence, such as a probation record.
+It’s crucial to gather all documents needed for a naturalization interview including any legal documents about your judicial history.
+Being transparent and prepared with all necessary paperwork, including additional documents for n400, can significantly impact the outcome of your interview.

 • If your record was expunged or removed: bring a court-certified order for this expungement or an original statement from the court stating a criminal record no longer exists.

 • If you have a criminal issue in your past or an issue related to proving good moral character: bring proof that you have maintained good moral character for the “statutory period” for your case.
-Examples of evidence include: proof you have paid your taxes and letters of support from an employer or colleague.
+Examples of evidence include proof you have paid your taxes and letters of support from an employer or colleague.
+Understanding the naturalization interview process and what documents are required for a citizenship interview can mitigate any potential issues.
+This includes bringing any relevant n400 additional evidence that can demonstrate your ongoing good moral character and integration into U.S. society.

-• If you are naturalizing on a faster three year timeline on the basis of your marriage to a U.S. citizen: bring a certified marriage certificate, any divorce or death certificates for a prior marriage of yourself or your spouse, your spouse’s birth certificate.
+• If you are naturalizing on a faster three-year timeline based on your marriage to a U.S. citizen: bring a certified marriage certificate, any divorce or death certificates for a prior marriage of yourself or your spouse, or your spouse’s birth certificate.

-• If you are naturalizing on the basis of your service in the U.S. armed forces: bring your discharge certificate or form DD214.
+• If you are naturalizing based on your service in the U.S. armed forces: bring your discharge certificate or form DD214.

 Testimonials